 On a trip, have you ever come across something so totally unexpected that it seems a bit like a mirage?
-I felt that way when we came upon Saint Meinrad Archabbey in southern Indiana.
+I felt that way when we came upon Saint Meinrad Archabbey.
 We were driving along through the standard Midwestern landscape of woodlands and farms, and then suddenly–poof!
 There’s a spectacular church that looks like it could have been magically transported from Europe.

 I was on the lookout for Saint Meinrad at the suggestion of a friend who’s taken classes in its school of theology.
 She told me it was beautiful, but I was taken aback by its size and grandeur.
 Who would have thought such a treasure exists in a sparsely populated corner of the Midwest?